 Even my doctor was happy that I wasn’t taking as many painkillers and other supplements as I was before.
 The only thing I am taking right now is iron.

 My skin has never been clearer.
-Now, I am not saying my skin is perfect, but compared to how my acne was before, right now, I only get a few pimples here and there, but other than that, I do not worry so much.
+Now, I am not saying my skin is perfect, but compared to how my acne was before, right now, I only get a few pimples here and there.
+Other than that, I do not worry so much.

 Of course, going this hard-core route is not for everyone.
 But if you are having issues that seem to be connected to other things happening in your body, it might not be just the skin problem alone and it’s worth asking your doctor and nutritionist how you can adjust your diet (slightly at first!) to help you feel your best self!